Edinburgh-Imaging/PreclinicalMRIPhantomAnalysis/README.txt

+PhantomAnalysisGUI is a tool used for the semi-automated analysis of MRI images of a small structural phantom, for the assessment of geometric accuracy in preclinical MRI scanners.

 The code requires MATLAB version 2015a or later.
 Unzip all files in a folder and set the MATLAB current directory to this folder or add it to MATLAB search path.